piskvorky/topic_modeling_tutorial/README.md

 (or, alternatively, download these two files [[14MB](http://people.csail.mit.edu/jrennie/20Newsgroups/20news-bydate.tar.gz), [95MB](http://dumps.wikimedia.org/simplewiki/20140623/simplewiki-20140623-pages-articles.xml.bz2)] yourself.
 No need to unzip them or anything, just copy them under the `./data/` directory of this repository.)

+You will need about **700MB of free disk space** to run all the tutorial examples fully.

 Check that everything works correctly by opening and running the first tutorial notebook:

 ```bash